Let’s Get Into The Details Of The Kh-31 Krypton ASM

 The Kh-31P ARM was introduced into service in the Soviet Union in 1988, while the Kh-31A anti-shipping variant was introduced the following year, in 1989.
 Unlike its predecessors, it can be installed on almost any of Russia’s tactical aircraft, ranging from the Su-17 to the MiG-31.
 In 2001, India purchased Kh-31 missiles for use on their Su-30MKI fighter jets, with reports indicating that they bought 60 Kh-31A missiles and 90 Kh-31P missiles.
 As of now, a total of 11 countries operate this missile system, including Russia.

-We would encourage you to explore this article as well: Aircraft Carrier Of The Indian Navy INS Vikramaditya
+We would encourage you to explore this article as well: Let's Delve Into The Details Of The Kh-35 Kayak Missile

 A few Kh-31P/KR-1 missiles were delivered to China in 1997, but these were apparently for testing and development work.
 In late 2002 or early 2003, the Chinese ordered Russian missiles, leading to 200 KR-1 missiles in their inventory by 2005.
 The Chinese press reported in July 2005 that Su-30MKKs of the 3rd Air Division had been equipped with the missiles.